junekuhn/dycp-immersive-web-audio/dev.md

 I think I discovered that because the circle is inside out I have reverse the equation the convolver helped, and it works somehow

+# archive

+    ambisonics don't work on mobile?
+        could be a chrome / brave issue

+    vibration API
+        doesn't work on safari, safari ios
+    vibration on gamepad
+        doesn't work on firefox, safari ios
+        nonstandard and shouldn't be depended on
+    what should it be used for?
+        zero crossing of up/down looking
+            single buzz
+        moving too far away from experience

+    midi access controls
+        buy a midi controller with a joystick x/y controls
+        buttons for teleport, move forward
+        a place where you can map midi interfaces

+        you can't use js to control focus, so controlling the menu with any controller is kind of out of the question

+    xbox controller should navigate menu
+    gamepad should only look left / right have different audio examples for both ambisonic and positional

+    positional - left/right only, or limit up/down
+    ambisonic - different sensitivity for up/down

+    reset view option - maybe a reset experience that doesn't refresh a way of sonifiying your location in space

+    two finger drag - look around
+    two finger drag = one finger hold = move forward teleport - four single taps
+    exit - disabled
+    two-finger hold maybe?

+Midi controls